Eaternity/eaternity-website/_posts/app/0000-01-01-at-a-glance.md

       <div>
         <div class="teaserBox bgLightGrey">
           <h3>Talk to us</h3>
-          <p>The Eaternity App can be connected to any existing infrastructure in place to manage supplies and recipes.
-By matching the restaurants datasets on supplies to our datasets, it can deliver upon request directly and effortlessly most accurate calculation results.</p>
+          <p>The Eaternity App can be connected to any existing infrastructure to manage supplies and recipes.
+By matching the restaurants suppliers data to our datasets, it can deliver accurate calculations directly.</p>
           <a href="/contact" class="button">Get in touch <i class="fa fa-angle-right fa-lg"></i></a>
         </div>
       </div>